 Ultimately, the choice is yours.
 Mastering programming languages don’t need to be a sprint.
 If you think long term, you’ll realize you have time to do it all.
-Take it one piece at a time, and really absorb the language.
+Take it one piece at a time, and absorb the language.

 5 Courses for Python Game Dev

 As is the trend for most game design software companies, Python offers tutorials for its development program.
-These tutorials can help whether you’re just starting out or you’ve been entrenched in Python for a while now.
+These tutorials can help whether you’re just starting or you’ve been entrenched in Python for a while now.

 If you’re new to Python, but not new to programming, your best bet is to start with Python for Beginners.
 If you’re completely new to programming, Python has you covered with a non-programmer Beginner’s Guide, just for you.

 The “standard” Python Guide introduces you to some of Python’s most noteworthy features (not all of its features).
 The tutorial itself even says that the tutorial is far from comprehensive.

 After reading the tutorial you’ll be able to get started using Python.
 You will likely want to continue exploring the Python database (or other tutorials on our list!) to level up your Python capabilities.